When is a new property finished for council tax purposes?

 What does a completion notice mean to me?

-A completion notice in respect of council tax means that from the date indicated a Class C, maximum six month, exemption period will be awarded provided the property remains unoccupied and unfurnished.
-Subsequent to the 6 month exemption period, should the property remain unfurnished and unoccupied, a long term empty charge of 100% will commence.
+A completion notice in respect of council tax for an empty property means that from the date indicated 100% discount will be awarded for up to 1 month, provided the property remains unoccupied and unfurnished.
+Following the 1 month discount period, should the property remain unfurnished and unoccupied, a charge of 100% will be applied.

 Can a completion date be withdrawn?